deathworlders/online/content/book/deathworlders/chapter-34-states-mind.md

 Grurple or not, the hydrophobic and acid-resistant coating was going to be welcome if they needed to hit the red decon button again.
 Then there were the GR-1d rifles.
 These were the latest version too, after the two they’d had before had been ruined by the decon shower.
 Allegedly the updated version corrected some of the original’s design flaws and offered improved performance.

 Things were maybe a little sharper, a little leaner.
 That seemed to be how the Byron Group operated, really---learn by doing---but it had Allison happy.
-She’d geeked out *hard* over some detail of the updated weapons, and had left Xiù nodding and smiling uncomprehendingly as she waxed enthusiastic about something arcane involving... a bus scope on the piccadilly rail?
+She’d geeked out *hard* over some detail of the updated weapons, and had left Xiù nodding and smiling uncomprehendingly as she waxed enthusiastic about something arcane involving...a bus scope on the piccadilly rail?
 Something like that.

 The upshot of it was that the gun had a camera on it, she’d followed that much and had consoled herself with knowing that Allison got similarly unfocused whenever Xiù broke out the movie trivia, linguistics jargon or *Gung Fu* terminology.